salaboy/from-monolith-to-k8s/platform/prototype/README.md

 --wait
 ```

-Let's also install a Redis Instance in our default namespace for our development teams to use:
+Let's also install a Redis Instance and a PostgreSQL instance in our default namespace for our development teams to use:

 ```
 helm install redis bitnami/redis --set architecture=standalone